Vegan Cloud Bread Using Aquafaba:

 - Add garlic powder, nutritional yeast(I add most of the times and skip sometimes), dried thyme and a pinch of salt.

-- Add a pinch of baking soda and ¼ tsp baking powder.
+- Add a pinch of baking soda and ¼ teaspoon baking powder.

 - Mix well to combine.

-- Add 4 pickled jalapeno slices, 1 tbsp almond butter and more garlic powder and blend well.
+- Add 4 pickled jalapeno slices, 1 tablespoon almond butter and more garlic powder and blend well.